csharpfritz/PhillyCC2017.1AmA/README.md

 1. Inconsistencies in documentation / support materials online when new version of .NET Core are released [comment]

+1. Azure web apps - if I build with ASP.NET Core can I deploy to Azure Web Apps?

 ## Samples shown are included in the Samples child folder